fmay/ziggyusaurus/docs/user-guide/block-types/core/Javascript.md

 The third, optional, parameter is any additional data you may want to add to the log.
 It will not appear in the notification.

-## Security
-Code runs in an external worker process and prevents access to system level methods.

-## Worker Pool
+## Worker Pool - performance tuning
 Ziggy provides a worker pool in which all Javascript Block code runs.
 The default pool size is 5.
 This is usually enough for most applications.
 However, if you have many simultaneously executing Flows and where the code is long-running (which should be avoided), then you can increase this in one of two ways.

 A temporary increase (until the server restarts) is made from Global Settings.